jayshiai/ObsidianVault/Heap Sort.md

 	- Right Child - `arr[2i+1`
 - If all Numbers are descending - MAX tree
 - If all numbers are ascending - MIN tree

+# Construction of MAX heap
+- Check if every non-leaf node has number greater that its child nodes.
+IF not - swap.

+# Insertion
+- Insert element as last leaf node.
+- Repeat Construction method

+# Deletion
+- Delete element.
+- Replace it with the last leaf node.
+- Repeat Construction method.